-The project was approved by the Department of Planning and Environment (DPE) in February 2012.
-The Conditions of Approval required operational noise levels be established in accordance with the Environmental Criteria for Road Traffic Noise (ECRTN) (EPA, 1999).
+The project was approved by the Department of Planning and Environment (DPE) as the second stage of the Warrell Creek to Urunga Project in July 2011.
+The Conditions of Approval required operational noise levels be assessed in accordance with the NSW Government's Environmental Criteria for Road Traffic Noise (ECRTN) developed by the Environment Protection Authority (EPA).
 According to the ECRTN, the project is considered to be: